 |Image via Wikipedia|

 That continues to this day with the wonderful new tradition of Classical Music "Flash Mobs".
 Essentially, this is music swooping down on people who, unsuspecting, are simply living out an ordinary day of their lives.
 The People always rise to this occasion, joining with delight the sudden and seemingly random outbreak of culture.
 Here's one example, from a shopping mall in Philadelphia, accompanied by the world's largest pipe organ:

 Sure, the camera work is bad (it's mostly caught from within the audience), and the sound quality is amateurish (same problem).
 Watch the people - caught without practice, or even a script, they join in the singing.
 They take a stuffy Symphony Hall performance and make it their own.
 They understand - everyone involved understands - that this is our culture.
 The result is a performance done for the joy of the doing by both professionals and audience.
 I cannot put into words how beautiful I see these social acts of culture.

 And although I have not sung this for twenty years, to this day I could do a creditable job on the baritone part from memory - and could do it justice if I had not gotten rid of the script in the move from Camp Borepatch.

 This is Classical Music, as it was understood back in the days when composers were Rock Stars.
 And quite frankly, some composers - notably Handel - are still rock stars.
 Just watch the people there when the organ kicks off and the chorus unloads the first line.
 The audience entirely gets what's going on and joins in, with delight.

 This is a meditation on the upcoming holiday.
-The Lord Messiah was not sent for a small elite, he was sent for everyone, even shopping mall patrons.
-I post a lot of Christmas music during the season, ranging from the sublime to the ridiculous.
+The Lord Messiah was not sent for a small elite, he was sent for everyone - even shopping mall patrons.
 The music of this coming holiday is one that everyone is invited to join in.